-In this blog, we look at what voice search could mean to SEO specialists and content marketers, before exploring ways to prepare for the potential impacts of voice search.
+In this blog, we look at what voice search could mean to SEO copywriters and content marketers, before exploring ways to prepare for the potential impacts of voice search.

 Well, we know that popularity in voice-activated devices is growing at a rapid rate.
 In a report from Technavio via Skyword, it is estimated that “by 2019, the voice recognition market will be a $601 million industry”.

 According to Google Trends via Search Engine Watch, "Google voice search queries in 2016 were up 35 times over 2008”.
 And in 2016 alone, eMarketer recorded a sizeable increase in voice search of 128.9%.

 Research and estimates concerning this area largely point to the same assumption – voice search is gaining popularity with considerable speed.

 This is an obvious assumption to make, but no one can say for sure the extent to which marketers will be able to capitalise on voice search.
 However, what smaller studies and industry insiders have indicated is that a key element of the voice search revolution is user intent.